 Teething is a common cause of discomfort in babies between the ages of 6 and 24 months.
 However, is teeth cutting as big a deal as some parents make it out to be?

-We’ve brought you a list of science-based teething remedies as well as everything you need to know about infantile teeth cutting.
+Here, we bring you a list of science-based teething remedies as well as all you need to know about infantile teeth cutting.

 In this article: